-With the goal of exploring evangelism through the dinner worship experience, Cate Anthony has planned and led an experience of ecumenical hospitality at her internship site, Trinity Episcopal Church in Newtown, CT.
-Her work has included extensive communication among other local parishes, research and development of a table liturgy, and conducting storytelling training workshops for members … Read More »
+With the goal of exploring evangelism through the dinner worship experience, Cate Anthony planned and led an experience of ecumenical hospitality at her internship site, Trinity Episcopal Church in Newtown, CT.
+Her work included extensive communication among other local parishes, research and development of a table liturgy, and conducting storytelling training workshops for members of the … Read More »

 He visited several emergent communities and developed a new “Rite 3” liturgy for families, which he offered in his field parish.